Discount

 People of another political persuasion are not our enemies.
 They may not agree with our opinions and we may not agree with theirs, but that does not make them our enemy.
 They are mutual citizens of a country that needs differing political views in order to serve the common good.
 We need to resist the constant media barrage that seeks to pit those with one political view against another.

 People of another religious persuasion are not our enemies.
-Believing something different than we do does not constitute grounds to classify someone as an enemy.
-There may be people on the fringe of a religious group that truly seeks to harm us, but the group as a whole are not our enemies.
+Believing something different than what we do does not constitute grounds to classify someone as an enemy.
+There may be people on the fringe of a religious group that truly seek to harm us, but the group as a whole is not our enemy.

 Love Hates